 As it was said before, the lob is a very simple blow to achieve since it is only a question of raising the ball to a certain height, easy not?
 When you take a closer look and become an expert at it, we quickly understand that it is much more than making a high ball.

 The lob will often allow you to change the transition from defense to a potential future attack.
 It is therefore essential that this blow has enough depth to avoid getting attacked.
-If it's too short it will be a vibora long which will put the defenders in difficulty, or even a winning smash.
-The players will therefore have their work cut out for this move with finesse.
+If it's too short, it will be a long vibora that will put defenders in difficulty, or even a winning smash.
+Players will therefore have their work cut out to work on this shot with finesse.

 Two parameters are to be taken into consideration: